Denton Corker Marshall

-Denton Corker Marshall is an international architecture practice based in Melbourne, Australia.
+Denton Corker Marshall (DCM) is an international architecture practice based in Melbourne, Australia.

 History

-Denton Corker Marshall was established in Melbourne, Victoria, in 1972.
+Denton Corker Marshall (DCM) was established in Melbourne, Victoria, in 1972.
 It was founded by architects John Denton, Bill Corker, and Barrie Marshall.

 Description and work

 While Melbourne remains the design base, the firm has additional practices in London, Manchester, and Jakarta, with over 510 projects in 37 different countries.

 In Australia, Denton Corker Marshall is best known for landmark buildings such as the Melbourne Museum, which features a "blade" section of roof rising to 35 metres, enclosing a small rainforest, the Melbourne Exhibition Centre, which has a roof resembling a giant aircraft wing, and the Melbourne Gateway and Bolte Bridge, both part of the CityLink project.
 The firm's work in Australia has been frequently and variously described as modernist, minimalist, sculptural and heroic.
 The practice has been consistently publicised in awards series, news and magazines in the past decades in addition to being covered in several monographic publications.

 Other projects by the practice include the multi-award-winning Manchester Civil Justice Centre, a new visitors' centre at Stonehenge, Sydney's Governor Phillip Tower, the Museum of Sydney, extensions to the Australian War Memorial and Australian embassies in Tokyo and Beijing.
 The Australian Embassy in Beijing was the practice's first China project, establishing the practice's strong association with China over three decades.
 In recent years Denton Corker Marshall’s work has extended to more than 20 cities in Asia.
 In 2015, Denton Corker Marshall were selected to build the Australian Pavilion for the Venice Biennale.